dustinpfister/blog_posts/_posts/vuejs-props.md

 layout: post
 categories: vuejs
 id: 453
-updated: 2021-02-04 14:46:32
+updated: 2021-02-05 15:12:43
-version: 1.13
+version: 1.14
 ---

-When making a [vue component](/2019/05/16/vuejs-component/) there is sometimes a need to have properties for the component that serve as a way to pass some values to it when using the component in a template or reder function.
+When making a [vue component](/2019/05/16/vuejs-component/) there is sometimes a need to have properties for the component that serve as a way to pass some values to it when using the component in a template or render function.
 This is where the [vue props](https://vuejs.org/v2/guide/components-props.html) option comes into play, it can be used as a way to set some properties for a component just like attributes when it comes to actual html elements.

 There is a fare amount of things to cover when it comes to vue props such as how to set default values for them, how to go about using these prop values.
 However I think I should also at least mention what not to do with prop values also such as mutation of prop values.
-The props option is not a replacment for the vue data object of a component, that is used in conjuntion with props as a way to store values that are local to the component.
-When it comes to mutating prop values that should not, and actaully can not be done, however events are how one would go about sending a mutated values back to a parent vue instance.
+The props option is not a replacement for the vue data object of a component, that is used in conjunction with props as a way to store values that are local to the component.
+When it comes to mutating prop values that should not, and actually can not be done, however events are how one would go about sending a mutated values back to a parent vue instance.

 So lets get to some examples of props in vuejs.